 This page contains links to featured resources on a variety of topics for people with intellectual and developmental disabilities, their families, and the professionals and communities that support them.
 Some of the resources require a PDF viewer.
 You can download Acrobat Reader here.

-Planning Accessible Meetings and Conferences: A Suggested Checklist and Guide (PDF) – A 15-page fully accessible checklist developed in collaboration with Speaking Up for Us (SUFU), Maine’s self-advocacy organization.
-The checklist is designed to help any person, group, or organization plan a meeting or conference that is inclusive and welcoming for everyone.
+Planning Accessible Meetings and Conferences: A Suggested Checklist and Guide (PDF) is a free resource developed by the Center for Community Inclusion and Disability Studies in partnership with Speaking Up for Us, an organization run by and for adults who live with developmental disabilities.
+The checklist is designed to help any person, group, or organization plan a meeting or conference that is inclusive and welcoming.
+Its purpose is to provide practical suggestions that promote meaningful participation for everyone.

 Putting Faith to Work: A Guide for Congregations and Communities – A model for faith communities to address the employment needs of some of their members by connecting people with disabilities to quality employment opportunities through the natural networks represented by congregational members.
 Developed by four University Centers for Excellence in Developmental Disabilities in TN, KY, TX and MN with funding from the Kessler Foundation.